AkhiraChain/akhiranode/ui/README.md

 1. Create a new branch on the `sifnode` repo branching off `develop`.
 1. Now you can make your changes which will probably be in one of the folowing places:

-   1. The sifchain genesis code is located here: `./ui/chains/ak/launch.sh` here we specify genesis tokens and amounts.
+   1. The akhirachain genesis code is located here: `./ui/chains/ak/launch.sh` here we specify genesis tokens and amounts.
 Set up your tokens and amounts in this file.
    1. The CLP pool genesis code is located here: `./ui/chains/ak/migrate.sh` here we specify the default pools that are created and included in the ui-stack image.
    1. Lastly the whitelist and burn limits for ethereum tokens is specified in the post migrate hook here: `./ui/chains/post_migrate.sh`